ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum number of requests that can be processed concurrently per instance.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-ct`, `--concurrency-target`</dt>
 <dd>The threshold of concurrent requests per instance at which one or more additional instances are created.
 Use this value to scale up instances based on concurrent number of requests.
-This option defaults to the value of the `concurrency` option, if not specified.
+This option defaults to the value of the `--concurrency` option, if not specified.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`--cpu`</dt>
 <dd>The amount of CPU set for the instance of the application.
 This value is optional.
 The default value is <code>0</code>.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Set environment variables in the application.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
-Specify one environment variable per `--env` flag; for example, `--env envA=A --env envB=B`.
+Specify one environment variable per `--env` option; for example, `--env envA=A --env envB=B`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
 <dd>Set environment variables in the application from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables after the application is updated.
 This value is optional.